AdeelTariq/First-Person-Horror-Template/README.md

 - A feature rich first person controller
 - My interaction system (also WIP)
 - An abstraction layer between your input system and your game, named: Game Controls
+- A Prompt Formatter that helps display input prompts
+- A modified version of Maaack's menu template
 - A bare bones test scene.
+- Interactable Game Pieces like doors, drawers and physics objects
+- Amnesia style doors and drawer interactions
+- An automatic credits generator

 **Core principle and goal of this template is to be modular.**
 So you can delete any part of it you don't want or replace any part with your own custom solution.